Europe

 • Documentation is missing, incomplete, or not translated into Armenian.

-• Employer or employee must complete labor‑market test or justification process.
+• The employer or employee must complete the labor‑market test or justification process.

 • There is a high volume or backlog at migration authorities.

 Navigating Armenia’s work permit and residence environment can be complex — but that’s where RemoVisa adds value.
-We help employers and foreign hires by:
+We help employers and international hires by:

-• 🤝 Providing managed support from immigration experts — our team knows the nuances, common pitfalls, and how to anticipate delays or required follow-ups.
+• Providing managed support from immigration experts: Our team is aware of the nuances and common pitfalls of visa applications, as well as how to anticipate delays or required follow-ups.

-• 🛠️ Bundling visa support with payroll, benefits, onboarding — foreign hires become fully integrated employees without burdening your internal HR — from employment contract to residency compliance to payroll and benefits delivery.
+• Bundling visa support with payroll, benefits, onboarding: Global hires become fully integrated team members, without adding strain to your internal HR.
+Everything from employment contracts and residency compliance to payroll and benefits is handled for you.

 Plus: If your new hire has dependents (spouse or minor children), we can help with dependent permits, housing support, and compliance with resident-application requirements.